I Gave A Spur-Of-The-Moment Christmas Gift — And Asked Myself A Hard Question

 Along the way, we passed the tiny village store that also doubles as the bar over the holidays.
 My brother wisely advised me to stop and prepay for drinks as stocks were likely to run out due to high demand from the holidays.

 When I stepped into that tiny familiar store that still smells of kerosene, it looked as if it were frozen in time.
-The shelves were stocked with the same village basics – cooking oil, salt, soap, candy, school uniforms, stationary, matches, candles and Madras curry powder.
+The shelves were stocked with the same village basics – cooking oil, salt, soap, candy, school uniforms, stationery, matches, candles and Madras curry powder.
 I could not help noticing that many products that used to be locally made were now "made in China" brands.

 As I was placing my drink orders, two young boys about 5 and 8 years old walked in with big smiles.
 Their clothes were oversized, old and tattered.